“These trails provide a chance for community to heal from past trauma, and also to share their stories with future generations.”

 The Tjukurpa trail is a mixed-use trail which takes users on a journey through the Aboriginal history of Oodnadatta.
 Tjukurpa is a Yankunytjatjara word which can be translated as ‘Dreaming’, ‘Story’ or ‘History’.
 This trail is a wide loop on the outskirts of town which highlights many sites including an old camp and an ochre pit.
 It is approx. 6km long (1.5hrs walking) and is most suited to driving and bike riding.

 Click the links below to learn more about the trail sites.
-Lower Arrernte placenames, followed by Yankunytjatjara placenames are displayed in the hover box.
+Lower Arrernte placenames, followed by Yankunytjatjara placenames are displayed.

 Nganngi Tjukur Yankunytjatjara

 This sacred site is part of the bullfrog history, which is reflected in the placename above.
 The red ochre pit here has sadly been covered by materials from adjacent properties.
 Until the 1980s it would have only been talked about in whispers by Arrernte and Yankunytjatjara men, as ochre is an important material in ceremonies and healing.
 The site is marked for restoration.